Kitware/VTK/Examples/README.txt

 - DataManipulation - Examples show how to rearrange and manipulate data in the visualization pipeline.

+- Emscripten - These examples are self-contained and serve the purpose of demonstrating how to utilize VTK for rendering tasks, all within a browser environment through the utilization of WebAssembly.

 - GUI - Examples of interfacing to various GUI's including Motif, and Windows.

 - IO - Examples how how to read and write data; and how to import and export